aswebdev/uxd/experience-blueprints/workshop-guide.md

 * The physical or mental actions of the customer
 * If multiple customers, highlight each customer name
 * *If time permits* - What are the customers emotions?
 How are they thinking feeling?

+*Touchpoints*
+* The medium of exchange between the customer and the service
+* Examples (email, phone, in-person conversation)
+* Try to keep to one touchpoint per moment